SublimeText/AdvancedNewFile/README.md

 `super+alt+n`: General keymap to create new files.

 `shift+super+alt+n`: In addition to creating the folders specified, new folders will also contain an `__init__.py` file.

-## Advanced Path Usage
-### Home directory:
-To begin at the home directory simply start with `~/` like you would in the shell.

-### Selecting top level folders:
-Top level folders can be specified by typing in the name of the folder followed by a colon.
-Then specify the path as you would normally.

-### Aliases:
-You can create an alias to quickly navigate to a directory.
-Simply type in the alias followed by a colon, as with specifying a top level folder.
-Then specify the path as you would normally.
-Note that a top level folder with the same name as an alias will take precedence.
-For more information, see [Settings](https://github.com/skuroda/Sublime-AdvancedNewFile#settings)

-Alias paths may be relative or absolute.
-If relative, the current view will be used as the base location.
-If the current view does not exist on disk, the home directory will be used as the base.
-When specifying absolute paths, be sure to use the system specific style (e.g. Windows `C:\\Users\\username\\Desktop`, *nix `/home/username/desktop/`).
-In addition, you may specify an alias from the home directory by using `~/`.

-In addition to specifying an alias, you can also simply specify a colon, without any preceding text.
-Using this will use the current working directory as the path base, if a view exists and is saved on disk.
-If the current view does not exist on disk, it will default to the first folder in the window or to the home directory if no folders exist in the window.

-If an invalid alias and top level directory is specified, the plugin will default to using your home directory as root.

-Sample aliases:

-    {
-        "alias": {
-            "Desktop": "~/Desktop/"
-        }
-    }

-To use the above alias, when specifying a new file enter `Desktop:testDir/testFile`, which would then create a file at `<home_directory>/testDir/testFile`.

-## Features
-### __init__.py creation:
-This plugin may optionally create `__init__` in the created directories.
-Please reference [Key Maps](https://github.com/skuroda/Sublime-AdvancedNewFile#keymaps) to see the default key bindings to do this.

-### Tab Autocompletion:
-After typing in a partial path, simply hit tab to autocomplete it.
-Continue to hit tab to cycle through the options.
-Currently, this leverages the built in autocomplete functionality.
-As such, text in the input field will also include stings seperated by predefined word separators.

 ## Settings
 `alias`: